aerospike/act/README.md

 3. the number of large block operations to perform (large-block-ops-per-sec)

-For example, to run a 48x test, you would modify the actconfig_24x.txt file to specify the correct drive and the correct number of reads/writes.
+For example, to run a 48x test, you would modify the actconfig_24x.txt file to specify the correct drive and the correct number of reads/writes per drive.
 For a test of 8 drives at 6x, you would modify the actconfig_1x_4d.txt file to specify all of your drives AND to specify the number of reads/writes to perform (6x rather than 1x).